Muskansmileee/NamasteyReact/README.md

  // https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
  //search github user api for users . click get a user , then call the url given with any name as params.

+ //since "promoted" feature is gone , use mockdata for this feature, change jsonResponse to resList to see it.